ammarik/Plasmoid_Twitter_client/README.md

 ## Get and install release

 [Get the latest release](https://github.com/ammarik/Plasmoid_Twitter_client/releases/latest), tere is sample `.deb` package for simple instalation on Linux systems derived from Debian.
 Package was tested on Kubuntu 16.04 64-bit.
-Install dpkg -i DEB_PACKAGE.
+Install `dpkg -i DEB_PACKAGE`.

 ## Compile and install from source code
 ### Dependencies